How to Make a One-Pager That Gets Results (+Templates)

 The benefits section answers the most important question your reader will have - “What’s in it for me?”.
 Benefits should embody your reader’s goals, needs, or wants.

-Make the benefits concrete and tangible as much as possible.
+Make the benefits as concrete and tangible as you possibly can.

 Don’t make your readers work hard to understand what they stand to gain.
 Make it something you know they prize, and use their own language to describe it.